How Long Can a TikTok Video Be? 2026 Length Limits Explained

 Conclusion

-TikTok has grown from quick 15-second clips to videos that can now last up to 10 minutes.
+TikTok has grown from quick 15-second clips to 10-minute in-app recordings and uploads of up to an hour.
 This flexibility gives creators more freedom, but it also raises a new challenge: finding the length that keeps people watching.

 Engagement is what tells the algorithm to share your video with more people.
 Views, likes, and comments all act as signals that your content deserves more reach.